US forces strike Iran nuclear sites, Trump says Fordow gone

 The strikes came as Israel and Iran have been engaged in more than a week of aerial combat that has resulted in deaths and injuries in both countries.

 Israel launched the attacks on Iran, saying that it wanted to remove any chance of Tehran developing nuclear weapons.
-Iran says its nuclear program is for peaceful purposes only.
+Iran says its nuclear programme is for peaceful purposes only.

 Diplomatic efforts by Western nations to stop the hostilities have been unsuccessful.